Ukita Hideie

-Biography
+Early life

 Hideie's father Ukita Naoie was daimyō of Bizen province and initially opposed, but later sided with Oda Nobunaga and Toyotomi Hideyoshi.
-Naoie died in 1581, and Hideie became the head of the Ukita clan.
+Naoie died in 1582, and Hideie became the head of the Ukita clan.
 As Hideie was still young (10 years old), it was Hideie's uncle (Ukita Tadaie) who acted as leader of the Ukita army until Hideie coming of age, in particular, Tadaie served on behalf of Hideie as a commander in numerous battles (under Toyotomi Hideyoshi).
 However, during the siege of Bitchū Takamatsu Castle in 1582, Nobunaga was assassinated on June 2 of that year, but the siege continued until the castle fell two days later.
 Hideyoshi raced back to Kyoto, leaving the Ukita clan in charge of Bizen, Mimasaka and newly taken parts of Bitchū Province.
 The Ukita were also to keep watch on Mōri Terumoto to the west.

 In 1585, Hideie's forces under Ukita Tadaie led 23,000 men Toyotomi's forces in the Shikoku campaign against Chosokabe Motochika.

 In 1586, Hideie was married to Hideyoshi's adopted daughter, Gōhime.
 (She had been adopted by Hideyoshi from Maeda Toshiie).

-Later, He participated in the Kyushu Conquest in 1587.
+Later, he participated in the Kyushu Conquest in 1587.

 In 1590, Hideie joined Hideyoshi's military campaigns in the Odawara campaign against Hōjō Ujimasa.

-Following the unification of Japan under Hideyoshi, in 1592, he command "Reserves Division" at First Korean campaigns.
+Following the unification of Japan under Hideyoshi, in 1592, Hideyoshi appointed Hideie as field marshal for the First Korean campaigns, in which he commanded the "Reserves Division".
+In 1593, he was wounded in the failed siege of Haengju.

-Later in 1597, Hideie became a "Chief Commander" in the Second Korean campaigns, returning in 1598 to serve as one of Hideyoshi's five counselors (Council of Five Elders) along with Maeda Toshiie, Uesugi Kagekatsu, Mōri Terumoto, and Tokugawa Ieyasu.
+Later in 1597, Hideie became a "Chief Commander Army of the Left" in the Second Korean campaigns, returning in 1598 to serve as one of Hideyoshi's five counselors (Council of Five Elders) along with Maeda Toshiie, Uesugi Kagekatsu, Mōri Terumoto, and Tokugawa Ieyasu.

+Ukita clan riot

+In 1599, a riot occurred within the Ukita clan, as several of Ukita clan vassals such as Togawa Tatsuyasu, Sadatsuna Oka, and others rebelled against Hideie.